QData/DeepChrome/AttentiveChrome-PyTorch/README.md

 **Datasets**

-We have provided a toy dataset to test out model in the data subdirectory of v2PyTorch
+We have provided a toy dataset in the data directory.

 The complete set of 56 Cell Type datasets is located at https://zenodo.org/record/2652278